 Naturally occurring toxins of plant, fungal and bacterial origin are potential contaminants in stock feed.
 These include aflatoxins, ochratoxin, trichothecene toxins, zearalenone, fumonisins, corynetoxins, pyrrolizidine and quinolizidine alkaloids, ptaquiloside, indospicine, phomopsins and zearalenone.
-Critical controls to ensure that stockfeed is free from toxins combines on-farm controls for pasture management (GAP), in addition to vendor declarations from suppliers of supplementary feed.
+Critical controls to ensure that stockfeed is free from toxins include on-farm controls for pasture management (Good Agricultural Practice).
+FSANZ is not aware of any reports of adverse effects in humans due to the ingestion of such toxins via meat consumption.
+Further research and continued monitoring would assist in providing additional reassurance that the public health and safety risk from naturally occurring toxins is low.